Yarra Pygmy Perch

 Yarra Pigmy Perch have been recorded from 42 locations, extending from Dandenong Creek in Victoria through to Lake Alexandrina near the mouth of the Murray River in South Australia.

 In Victoria, 34 primary locations have been identified.
 Many of the older records date back to the 1970’s and could now be considered doubtful due to a significant loss of habitat which has occurred since then.
-Some sites contain important populations which have been verified in recent years and are considered high priority for their conservation values.
+Some sites with older records have been verified in recent years, for example Lake Corangamite and Lake Gnarpurt catchments which were considered doubtful but now considered high priority for their conservation values.

 Distribution of Yarra Pygmy Perch in Victorian & South Australian catchments.
 Source: VBA 2015